Skip to content Skip to footer

 What is Zoroastrianism?

-Zoroastrianism is one of the world’s oldest religions and philosophical belief systems, originating around 1500 BCE with the teachings of Zarathushtra Spitama.
+Zoroastrianism is one of the world’s oldest religions and philosophical belief systems, originating around 1200 BCE with the teachings of Zarathushtra Spitama.
 Zoroastrians believe there is a single creator of existence, Ahura Mazda, which is ever-present in nature and attainable by the living.
 Moreover, it is believed that Ahura Mazda designed existence to progress towards its best or ideal state, in part by the aid of humanity.
 As such, Zoroastrianism heavily emphasizes ethical behavior, believing it is each person’s responsibility, man or woman, to aid in this process and do good by their thoughts, words, and deeds.
-The search for truth and knowledge is also a key aspect of the religion, emphasized for its own intrinsic value and how it enables one...
+The search for truth and knowledge is also a key aspect of the religion, emphasized for its own intrinsic value and how it...

 Read More